Reviews You Can Rely On

 Any self-respecting winter jacket is going to have a hood.
 Not only does it protect your head in stormy weather, but it also provides warmth on frigid days.
 Many zip or snap off for mild days or shoulder seasons.

 Ruffs — A number of the tested models have fur ruffs around the hood.
-Most are synthetic, though some Canada Goose hoods are lined with real coyote fur.
+Most are synthetic, though some hoods are lined with real coyote fur.
 The use of real fur can be controversial.
 You can read about Canada Goose's fur and down sourcing on their website.
 Both natural and synthetic fur effectively trap heat around your face to protect you from the wind and cold, even from frostbite, which is why you see them on polar expedition parkas.

 Many of the ruffs are removable.
 So if you love a particular design but not the fur, you may be able to take it off.
 Note that not all faux fur ruffs are created equal.
-Some are loftier than others.
-If you are looking for soft fur ruff, the Marmot Montreaux and the Canada Goose jackets take the cake.
+Some are loftier, softer, and more effective than others.
+Some jackets provide deep hoods that provide nearly as much protection as a ruff with down baffles.
+They help, but not as much as fur does.

 Pockets